The Crescent Bathhouse

 The Crescent Bath House was actually the place where people that had checked into the hotel up the street went to take a bath or "take the waters" as it was called.
 The hotel is not there any more but it was called the Lakeview Inn Hotel.
 If you Google that you will find info there too.

-As for any geological or water content information the only thing I know about that is that the well water smelled of rotten eggs before it was capped off.
-The Army Corps of Engineers built some kind of flood channel next to the Chimes back in the 80’s and that slowed the well to practically nothing.
+As for the mineral content of the water, you can find that information in a report in the photo gallery below.
+It was put out by the Lake View Inn, to promote the water and location.
+What I know about the water is that the well water smelled of rotten eggs before it was capped off.
+The Army Corps of Engineers built a flood channel next to the Chimes back in the 80’s and that slowed the well to practically nothing.
 That did not please my Mom or Dad.
 My Mom swore by the smelly water making her arthritis feel better but as for me I stayed away from the flow due to that smell.

 I will be happy to answer any questions you might still have if you e-mail me at Bonnie.firstname.lastname@example.org.
-But please be aware that I do not have access to the property and have no way to gain access from the current owners.
+If you have any stories about the Crescent Bath House or any old photos you don't see here, please e-mail them to me for inclusion.
+But, please be aware that I do not have access to the property and have no way to gain access from the current owners.